 Corruption Perceptions and Political Evaluations

 I use survey experiments to examine how perceptions of corruption, another important facet of procedural fairness, shape individuals' political evaluations.
 In the first article from this project, published at Governance "Restoring Trust in the Police: Why Female Officers Reduce Suspicions of Corruption" (with Tiffany D. Barnes and Emily Beaulieu, download here), we show that people believe hiring more female police officers will be a successful policy for reducing corruption, and that gender stereotypes about women's perceived outsider status and risk aversion drive these beliefs.
 The second article from this project, published at Politics, Groups, and Identities, "Sex and Corruption: How Sexism Shapes Voters' Responses to Scandal" (with Tiffany D. Barnes and Emily Beaulieu, download here), we challenge the conventional wisdom about political scandals and show that not all voters respond to sex and corruption scandals in the same manner.
 Specifically, voters exhibiting high levels of hostile sexism are more likely to punish women than men for sex scandals.
 Additionally, voters exhibiting high levels of benevolent sexism are more likely than those with low levels of benevolent sexism to punish any politician - man or woman - for involvement in a sex scandal.
-In a third paper from this project (with Tiffany D. Barnes), recently published at the Journal of Elections, Public Opinion, and Parties, we investigate how political ideology shapes voters' reactions to scandal.
+In a third paper from this project (with Tiffany D. Barnes), published at the Journal of Elections, Public Opinion, and Parties, we investigate how political ideology shapes voters' reactions to scandal.
 Although most voters care less about sex scandals than corruption, on average, we find that politically conservative voters are just as likely to punish politicians for sex scandals as they are for corruption.